fonorobert/secondthought.media/content/pages/now/index.md

 I serve as Project Manager at [DONE.](https://thisisdone.com/en/), a Budapest based software development agency.

-I am experimenting with learning and thinking in public via [The Grove](https://notes.secondthought.media), my public collection of budding notes on a range of topics.
-My current focus there is management and workflows.

-I am working on a collection of basic management tools and methods, I am hoping to publish this by spring.
+I am working on a collection of basic management tools and methods, prototypes for SaaS software for small businesses and countless other side projects.

 Since December 2022 I've been making a daily photography project, [Project 365](/projects/project-365/).